- Credit Cards

 It takes only several months to a year to improve a credit score enough and qualify for an unsecured card.
 As the credit score continues to improve, users get lower and lower interest rates.
 Given sufficient time and on-time payments, some issuers will let users transfer the secured line of credit to an unsecured one.
 “Converting” the style of card is better for the credit score because it doesn’t require the opening of a new account, which requires a credit check and eventual ding to the credit score.

 Ideally, you’ll improve your credit enough to move to an unsecured card, at which time you can close the secured account or convert it to unsecured, and the issuer will give you back your deposit.
 The unsecured card may still be in the bad credit credit card classification, however.
-LINK to that page If so, your next step is to continually watch lower and lower interest cards with more perks.
+If so, your next step is to continually watch lower and lower interest cards with more perks.
 Always, transfer balances according to the best deal and your needs.

 Make the secured credit card your first step on your journey to excellent credit.
 It takes two minutes to apply and get the secured card on its way to you.
 A little attention and some dedication will soon win you the lowest interest rates on cars, homes, furniture and more.